smlhelp/book/src/concepts/recind.md

 ```

 The `ENSURES` is a bit sloppy because we haven't defined taking exponents of values of type `nat`,
-but hopefully has meaning for the code's reader.
+but hopefully it has meaning for the code's reader.
 Now, if we wanted
 to prove the correctness of this version of `exp'`, our base case would be showing
 `exp' Zero == ` \\( 2^0 \\).
 The inductive step would be showing that if `exp' n == ` \\( 2^n \\), then
 `exp' (Succ n) == ` \\( 2^{n+1} \\).
 We'll omit the proof's details.